 The customization experience is the most fun part which is playful and efficient so the store can speed up the orders.
 When adding an ingredient, the customer can either drag and drop or just tap on the item if she’s in a rush.

 In the traditional ordering experience, the process has to be linear, which is limiting for the customer.
 What if a customer wants to customize her sauce first before picking the bread?
 The kiosk would be a perfect place for that!
 To avoid unnecessary confusion, we decided to use real food pictures instead of icons to present the ingredients.
 When a customer wants to remove an ingredient (say, the tomato), he can either swipe the tomato away or just tap on the remove button on it.

 CLEAR INSTRUCTIONS & SUMMARY

-After the customer review and place their order, they see a clear instruction on what’s happening next.
+After the customer reviews and places their order, she sees a clear instruction on what’s happening next.
 Currently the wait time is boring and people are always on their phones.
-There’s no interactions with the sandwich artist and thus no connections were made.
+There’s no interactions with the sandwich artist and thus no connections are made.

 Research has shown that a customer would be more willing to go back to a store if she knows the staff there.
 So we added a personal story about each sandwich artist and spiced it up with some fun facts about him/her.
 By doing this, the customer not only knows something about the person who’s making her sandwich, but she can start a conversation with the sandwich artist if she wants.
 We believe this final touch would keep the customer engaged throughout the whole experience.